Grounding Fallacies Misrepresenting Scientific Publications in Evidence: Scientific AFC Evaluation

-The evaluation on misinformation favors sceptical models regardless of whether a passage truly undermined a claim.
-Grounding the verdict of AFC models is critical for the trustworthiness and often part of the evaluation protocol \citep{thorne-etal-2018-fever, wadden-etal-2020-fact, glockner2023ambifc}.
+Grounding the verdict of AFC models in the used evidence is critical for their trustworthiness and often is a key part of the evaluation protocol \citep{thorne-etal-2018-fever, wadden-etal-2020-fact, glockner2023ambifc}.
+Table~\ref{tab:afc-on-missciplus} only shows if the LLM rejected a claim based on \emph{any} passage, not if the LLM assigned the correct label for the provided passage.
 To understand whether the AFC models reject the claims based on the undermining evidence that indicates reasoning gaps, we visualize the AFC prediction over different passages in Figure~\ref{fig:figure-afc-passage-distributions}.
 Intuitively, the models mostly predict \textsc{Supported} over passages based on which the claim was made (\emph{top left}).
-If the same passage is additionally linked to a reasoning gap (\emph{bottom left}), the predicted distribution does not change much, suggesting unawareness of the mismatches.
-Based on passages that are linked to a reasoning gap but not to the accurate premise (\emph{top right}), the distribution changes towards \textsc{NEI}.
-This is similar to completely unrelated passages (\emph{bottom right}) and suggests that AFC models struggle to detect scientific distortions as such.
-We provide additional analysis in §\ref{appendix:afc-on-missci}.
+If the same passage is additionally linked to a fallacy (\emph{bottom left}), the predicted distribution does not change much, suggesting unawareness of the fallacy.
+Based on passages that are linked to a fallacy but not to the accurate premise (\emph{top right}), the distribution changes towards \textsc{NEI}.
+This is similar to completely unrelated passages (\emph{bottom right}), again suggesting unawareness of the scientific distortion.
+More analysis is in §\ref{appendix:afc-on-missci}.